 The building regulations in Scotland do not give requirements for the acoustic performance of school buildings.
 The guidance document in Northern Ireland refers to Building Bulletin 93 for guidance.

 For use in England and Wales, the Health Technical Memoranda (HTM) set out the performance criteria for hospitals.
 The most relevant for acoustics is HTM 08-01 ‘Acoustics’ which replaces HTM 2045 'Acoustics' and supersedes the acoustic guidance given in HTM 56 ‘Partitions’.
-The Department for Health has also published 'Acoustics: technical design manual 4032' the content of which is very similar to that of HTM 08-01.

 - Noise levels in rooms – including contributions from both mechanical services within the building and external sources transmitted via the building structure